 Numerous students have asked if we have read Crucial Conversations : Tools for Talking When Stakes are High, and so we did.
-Since most of us do not have time to read everything on our “Book List”, here is a brief summary of our takeaways as they apply to being a more effective facilitator.
+Most of us do not take time to read everything on our “Book List”.
+Therefore, please find our takeaways as they apply to being a more effective facilitator.
 For your benefit they are listed sequentially according to the page numbers in the first edition (2002).

 - Glossary – Crucial conversations provide a discussion between two or more people where the stakes are high, opinions vary, and emotions runs strong.